heyitsraman/bug-free-octo-memory/README.md

-# bug-free-octo-memory
+Python Script to read any PDF file using Python Package pyttsx3.
-Python Script to read any PDF file using Python Package pyttsx3
+This script enables the use of text to speech package for converting texts into speech.